unzip

 -Z

-enters zipinfo mode.
+zipinfo mode.
 If the first option on the command line is -Z, the remaining options are taken to be zipinfo options.
-See the appropriate reference page for a description of these options.
+See the appropriate manual page for a description of these options.

 -c

-extracts files to stdout/screen ("CRT").
+extract files to stdout/screen (``CRT'').
 This option is similar to the -p option except that the name of each file is printed as it is extracted, the -a option is allowed, and ASCII-EBCDIC conversion is automatically performed if appropriate.
 This option is not listed in the unzip usage screen.

 -f

-freshens existing files, that is, extract only those files that already exist on disk and that are newer than the disk copies.
+freshen existing files, i.e., extract only those files that already exist on disk and that are newer than the disk copies.
 By default unzip queries before overwriting, but the -o option may be used to suppress the queries.
-Note that under many operating systems, the TZ (timezone) environment variable must be set correctly in order for -f and -u to work properly (under UNIX the variable is usually set automatically).
-The reasons for this are somewhat subtle but have to do with the differences between DOS-format file times (always local time) and UNIX-format times (always in GMT) and the necessity to compare the two.
-A typical TZ value is PST8PDT (US Pacific time with automatic adjustment for Daylight Savings Time or "summer time").
+Note that under many operating systems, the TZ (timezone) environment variable must be set correctly in order for -f and -u to work properly (under Unix the variable is usually set automatically).
+PTC MKS Toolkit will fall back to the system timezone in the registry if TZ is not set.
+The reasons for this are somewhat subtle but have to do with the differences between DOS-format file times (always local time) and Unix-format times (always in GMT/UTC) and the necessity to compare the two.
+A typical TZ value is ``PST8PDT'' (US Pacific time with automatic adjustment for Daylight Savings Time or ``summer time'').

 -l

-lists archive files (short format).
+list archive files (short format).
 The names, uncompressed file sizes and modification dates and times of the specified files are printed, along with totals for all files specified.
-If unzip was compiled with OS2_EAS defined, the -l option also lists columns for the sizes of stored OS/2 extended attributes (EAs) and OS/2 access control lists (ACLs).
+If UnZip was compiled with OS2_EAS defined, the -l option also lists columns for the sizes of stored OS/2 extended attributes (EAs) and OS/2 access control lists (ACLs).
 In addition, the zipfile comment and individual file comments (if any) are displayed.
-If a file was archived from a single-case file system (for example, the old MS-DOS FAT file system) and the -L option was given, the file name is converted to lowercase and is prefixed with a caret (^).
+If a file was archived from a single-case file system (for example, the old MS-DOS FAT file system) and the -L option was given, the filename is converted to lowercase and is prefixed with a caret (^).

 -v

-enters verbose mode or prints diagnostic version info.
+list archive files (verbose format) or show diagnostic version info.
 This option has evolved and now behaves as both an option and a modifier.
 As an option it has two purposes: when a zipfile is specified with no other options, -v lists archive files verbosely, adding to the basic -l info the compression method, compressed size, compression ratio and 32-bit CRC.
-When no zipfile is specified (that is, the complete command is simply unzip -v), a diagnostic screen is printed.
-In addition to the normal header with release date and version, unzip lists the home Info-ZIP ftp site and where to find a list of other ftp and non-ftp sites; the target operating system for which it was compiled, as well as (possibly) the hardware on which it was compiled, the compiler and version used, and the compilation date; any special compilation options that might affect the program's operation (see also Decryption below); and any options stored in environment variables that might do the same (see Environment Options below.
-As a modifier it works in conjunction with other options (for example, -t) to produce more verbose or debugging output; this is not yet fully implemented but may be in future releases.
+In contrast to most of the competing utilities, unzip removes the 12 additional header bytes of encrypted entries from the compressed size numbers.
+Therefore, compressed size and compression ratio figures are independent of the entry's encryption status and show the correct compression performance.
+(The complete size of the encrypted compressed data stream for zipfile entries is reported by the more verbose zipinfo reports, see the separate manual.)
+When no zipfile is specified (that is, the complete command is simply ``unzip -v''), a diagnostic screen is printed.
+In addition to the normal header with release date and version, unzip lists the home Info-ZIP ftp site and where to find a list of other ftp and non-ftp sites; the target operating system for which it was compiled, as well as (possibly) the hardware on which it was compiled, the compiler and version used, and the compilation date; any special compilation options that might affect the program's operation (see also DECRYPTION below); and any options stored in environment variables that might do the same (see ENVIRONMENT below).
+As a modifier it works in conjunction with other options (e.g., -t) to produce more verbose or debugging output; this is not yet fully implemented but will be in future releases.

 -z